 Studio Sessions:

-- The Art of Scribing – Sunday, October 6 from 9am-12pm
+• The Art of Scribing – Sunday, October 6 from 9am-12pm

 Learn about the “art of scribing”—a practice that visually represents ideas while people talk—and its role in transforming conversation and decision-making.
-Participants will explore the profession, learn 4 Levels of Scribing, and experiment with scribing conversation. - Levels of Listening – Saturday, October 12 from 9am-12pm
+Participants will explore the profession, learn 4 Levels of Scribing, and experiment with scribing conversation.

 Listening is a cornerstone of all facilitative work.
 This session will include a review of “Levels of Listening” (by Otto Scharmer), and apply the levels directly to scribing.
-Participants will practice conversing and drawing with different levels: factual, relational, and generative. - Systems Scribing – Sunday, October 13 from 9am-12pm
+Participants will practice conversing and drawing with different levels: factual, relational, and generative.

 Here we dive into the basics of systems scribing and present a framework based on systems thinking, systems being, and systems living (as informed by this article and collaboration with Jessica Riehl).
 Participants will learn specific methods and techniques for recognizing basic feedback loops in conversation and mapping systems, including 2D modeling.